nm0i/tmww/doc/tmww-alts.1.md

 matching record.
 Collision detection is specific for each db.

 Players DB in two words: players.db -> records -> fields -> values.
 Each record has "player" alias.
-Character names with unknown account ids are listed in "alts" field.
+Character names with unknown account IDs are listed in "alts" field.
 Every other known char is referenced over "accounts" field.

 Config